openpims/mitmproxy/README.md

 2. **Proxy Auth**: mitmproxy is protected with the provided credentials
 3. **Subdomain Generation**: A deterministic subdomain is generated for each visited domain using HMAC-SHA256
 4. **Header Injection**: `x-openpims` and `X-OpenPIMS` headers with the domain-specific URL are added to each request
+5. **Cookie Filtering**: Fetches cookie consent data from OpenPIMS service and filters both incoming and outgoing cookies
-5. **Daily Rotation**: Subdomains are automatically regenerated at midnight UTC (based on day timestamp)
+6. **Daily Rotation**: Subdomains are automatically regenerated at midnight UTC (based on day timestamp)
-6. **Auto-Update**: Auth data is refreshed from the server every 5 minutes
+7. **Auto-Update**: Auth data is refreshed from the server every 5 minutes
-7. **Error Handling**: The addon waits 60 seconds before retrying after errors
+8. **Error Handling**: The addon waits 60 seconds before retrying after errors

 ### Deterministic Subdomain Generation